floaterest/pixiv/doc/api.md

     - Returns
         - nothing because the result is processed in `callback`
     - Note
-        - if `callback` returns `true`, the API will continue requesting the next page
         - see [IllustsPage interface](../src/api/types/user.ts) for more information (but there's almost nothing there, so see [Illustration interface](../src/api/types/illustration.ts) for more details)

 ## User Bookmarks